Katharine is an avid collector of figural swans and elephants, but her largest collection is egg cups with over 1,200.

 There are a handful of books about egg cups, some of which are out of print but can still be found for sale online.
 Javad Hashemi's The Joy of Collecting Egg Cups is very informative, and Brenda Blake's Egg Cups An Illustrated History and Price Guide (below) is an older book, but still interesting.
 One other book that is also a price guide is by Pat Stott called The Collectors Book of Egg Cups.

-There is also a facebook group called Pocillovist's Corner where there are some very knowledgeable collectors who are willing to help beginners learn the ropes as well as assist in identifying and pricing a "mystery" cup.
+There is also an active facebook group called Egg Cup Collector's Group where there are some very knowledgeable collectors who are willing to help beginners learn the ropes as well as assist in identifying and pricing a "mystery" cup.
 It's a great place for the beginning collector as well as those who've been collecting for a while.
+From the facebook group, you will find a link to another group that focuses on buying and selling.
+People often post whole collections for sale, such as part of an estate sale or collectors who are giving up their collections.

 Starting Your Egg Cup Collection